dnlmzw/articleft/README.md

 Usage
 -----

-Create a bookmark in your preffered browser and make the address point to "javascript:[script-in-'dist/main.js']".
+Create a bookmark in your prefered browser and make the address point to "javascript:[script-in-'dist/main.js']".